hatfullr/fluxcal/README.md

 [installing the Ubuntu terminal on Windows 10](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0), then continue installation as though you were using
 Linux.

-## Uninstallation
+### Uninstalling FluxCal
-To uninstall FluxCal, run the script `uninstall`, then do
+To uninstall FluxCal, run the script `uninstall` and remove the FluxCal directory,
 ```
+./uninstall
 cd ..
 rm -rf fluxcal
 ```